 The Council may change the policies and procedures described here in by majority vote, with the exception of those set out in RSA 171-A: 33 or other relevant state laws.

 Adopted January 12, 2010 by vote of the Developmental Services Quality Council.

 Revised August 17, 2022 by vote of the Developmental Services Quality Council.

+Revised XXXX by vote of the Developmental Services Quality Council.